8-year-olds host pop-up nail salon on Bemidji streets | Bemidji Pioneer

-Eight-year-olds Iyonna and Sophia tried out this method to earn some cash on Monday in front of Pine Ridge Apartments.
+Eight-year-olds Iyonna and Sophia tried this method to earn some cash Monday, July 13, in front of Pine Ridge Apartments in Bemidji.

 “We just want to get people happier,” Sophia said as to why the two were set up there.
 “Because usually all of these people over here, they’re mad.”